Devaraagam: Production

 Kasthuri was initially considered for the lead role, before the makers chose Sridevi.
 The reason that Sridevi accepted the role was because Sridevi's mother, Rajeshwari Ayyappan, had told Bharathan that Sridevi would act in one of his films.
-Sridevi dubbed for herself in the Tamil version as she was familiar with Tamil.
-Revathi dubbed for Sridevi in the Malayalam original.
+Revathi dubbed for Sridevi in the Malayalam original while Sridevi dubbed for herself in the Tamil dubbed version as she was familiar with the language.

 Soundtrack

 The music was composed by M. M. Keeravani and the lyrics were penned by M. D. Rajendran.